 When we lose one of our dear ones, it isn’t just the loss of the person we mourn; it is also all those sweet and lovely things that defined them.

-When the time came that she could no longer write well, I mourned the loss of her writing as I did for her.
+When the time came that she could no longer write well, I mourned the loss of her writing as much as I mourned for her.
 So many lovely little things get left by the wayside when one of our loved ones are dying.
 But these are the things we remember when our loved one leaves this earth.